Borders and connections – what does asylum mean to you?

 What to expect if you take part

-JUNE: The makers of the 10 selected photographic series will be invited to attend several masterclasses given by photographer Tina Farifteh and experts from the Rijksmuseum, culminating in an exhibition at the Rijksmuseum!
+June: The makers of the 10 selected photographic series will be invited to attend several masterclasses given by photographer Tina Farifteh and experts from the Rijksmuseum, culminating in an exhibition at the Rijksmuseum!

-OCTOBER 2025 to JANUARY 2026: The exhibition in the Rijksmuseum will run from 10 October 2025 to 11 January 2026.
+November 2025 to January 2026: The exhibition in the Rijksmuseum will run from 1 November 2025 to 11 January 2026.

 Tina Farifteh

 Tina Farifteh is an Iranian-Dutch artist and photographer.
 Her photographic approach is conceptual and research-based, combining images, sound, text, and data.
 She poses uncomfortable questions about who receives empathy and how we, as a society, treat people on the run.
-Tina earned her Master’s degree at Erasmus University Rotterdam and a Bachelor’s degree in Photography at the Royal Academy of Art in The Hague.
+Farifteh earned her Master’s degree at Erasmus University Rotterdam and a Bachelor’s degree in Photography at the Royal Academy of Art in The Hague.

 View Tina Farifteh’s work on her website and Instagram.